keithsharp/rust-experiments/README.md

 + [Interior Mutability Threaded](https://github.com/keithsharp/rust-experiments/tree/main/interior-mutability-threaded) - Using Arc and Mutex to replace RefCell when using threads.
 + [More Error Handling](https://github.com/keithsharp/rust-experiments/tree/main/more-errors) - More experiments with Rust Errors and the [`thiserror`](https://docs.rs/thiserror/latest/thiserror/) crate.
 + [Options](https://github.com/keithsharp/rust-experiments/tree/main/option) - Experiments using Rust Option enums and their methods.
++ [WASM Plugin](https://github.com/keithsharp/rust-experiments/tree/main/wasm-plugin) - A WASM plugin in Rust that is loaded into a host Rust program using [Wasmtime](https://docs.rs/wasmtime/latest/wasmtime/index.html), also shows how to [read a string returned from a WASM function](https://stackoverflow.com/questions/76700040/calling-a-wasm-function-that-returns-a-string-from-wasmtime).

 ## Interesting Crates
 + [Parsing TOML](https://github.com/keithsharp/rust-experiments/tree/main/read-toml) - Read values from a TOML formatted file using [`serde`](https://serde.rs).